 BM 231 Introduction to Project Management

-1 semester credit 1/0/0This course explores principles, strategies, and best practices in project management, with a focus on use of information technology.
+This course explores principles, strategies, and best practices in project management, with a focus on use of information technology.
 Students will also be introduced to budgeting, performance measurement, and project evaluation and completion.
 Prerequisite(s): None.